PhilLockett/PDFBook/README.md

 ## Command line Usage

-PDFBooklet is a simple, crude program to generate a booklet from of a source PDF document.
+PDFBooklet is a simple application to generate a booklet from of a source PDF document.
 The command line version only uses PDFBooklet.java and requires 2 command line parameters, the source PDF and the name of the new PDF.
 Example
 usage: